 Cubism is one of my favorite art genres to teach.
-Because of the influences of contemporary artists (think Romero Britto), children are familiar with how artists transforms everyday objects into geometric shapes.
+Because of the influences of contemporary artists (think Romero Britto), children are familiar with how artists transforms everyday objects into geometric shapes, which is a huge hit with this easy cubism art project.

 The earlier influences of cubism (Picasso, Klee, Cézanne and Braque) are just as fun and colorful.
 When I taught my Cubist-Inspired Picasso lesson to Kinders (from Fun with Movements Art Projects) , I drew a fish, cut the fish into sections and shapes.
 Then, as a group, we put the fish together again in a new and different way.
 This exercise was really fun and emphasized the concept of abstraction (to take apart) and ultimately cubism.